Emma-Onye/terraform-projects/Terraform-session/03-basics/README.md

 ## Remote Backends

-Remote backends enable storage of TF state in a remote, location to enable secure collaboration.
+Remote backends enable storage of TF state in a remote location to enable secure collaboration.

 ### Terraform Cloud